ShanonPearce/ASH-Toolset/README.md

 ### Generate HpCFs for headphone correction
 This part of the app is used to generate a set of HpCFs for a selected headphone and export to files which can then be loaded into audio processing software to apply headphone correction.
-1. Select a headphone brand to filter down on the headphone list
+1. Select a headphone brand to filter down on the headphone list.
-2. Select a specific headphone
+2. Select a specific headphone.
 3. (optional) One or more samples will be available for the specified headphone.
 Select one to preview the filter response.
 Note that all samples will be exported for the selected headphone.
-4. Select which files to include in the export
+4. Select which files to include in the export.
    - FIR Filters: Minimum phase WAV FIRs for convolution.
 1 channel at specified sample rate and bit depth.
    - stereo FIR Filters: Minimum phase WAV FIRs for convolution.
 2 channels at specified sample rate and bit depth.
    - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with HpCF FIR filters